 Creative Entertainment

-Draft or review a UK merchandise licence agreement covering IP rights, royalties, approvals, product scope and termination.
+Our legal team drafts or reviews merchandise licence agreements for UK businesses, covering IP rights, royalties, approvals, product scope, and termination.

 20,000+ UK businesses helped